-The incidence of FBSS depends upon many factors, and occurs less in the cervical region (neck) than the lumbar region (lower back) of the spine.
-The risk of developing FBSS is also much lower after discectomy than following spinal fusion.
+The incidence of FBSS depends upon many factors and occurs less in the cervical region (neck) than the lumbar region (lower back) of the spine.
+The risk of developing FBSS is much lower after discectomy than following open spinal fusion.
 After review of the studies published by the U.S. National Institutes of Health, the only scientifically defendable statement that can be made about the incidence of failed back surgery syndrome is that the less invasive the spinal surgery, the less likely that FBSS will result.
-To date, the least invasive spine surgery is minimally invasive spine surgery such as that performed at Laser Spine Institute to treat degenerative spine conditions.
+To date, the least invasive spine surgery is minimally invasive spine surgery, such as the procedures performed at Laser Spine Institute to treat degenerative spine conditions.

 What is FBSS?

 FBSS is not actually a syndrome but a generalized term used to describe the condition of patients who have not had successful results with spine surgery to treat neck or back pain.
 Specifically, the term applies when spine surgery has not alleviated the problem or has created even greater problems, and when patients experience continuous pain after surgery.

 - Spinal fusion failure